urbanjost/M_intrinsics/README.md

 found in the github [webpage](https://github.com/fortran-lang/webpage) repository.

-Keeping these original documents synced with those may be complicated by the fact that graphics, Unicode  and math expressions may be included in Kramdown markdown, so further development there might create documentation difficult to maintain as man-pages that display well with man(1), as the current translator does not handle the \*roff syntax for tables, graphics, and formulas; and those features do not typically display well if at all with the man(1) command.
+Keeping these original documents synced with those may be complicated by the fact that graphics, Unicode  and math expressions may be included in the descriptions in the future, so further development there might create documentation difficult to maintain as man-pages that display well with man(1) (as the current translator does not handle the \*roff syntax for tables, graphics, and formulas); and those features do not typically display well if at all with the man(1) command.

 This page allows you to generate the CLI (Command Line Interface) command fpm-man (which is often renamed to fman(1)) that allows the